nphorsley59/Noah_Portfolio/README.md

 Libraries and Programs: *Python, Jupyter Notebook, pandas, pivot_table, matplotlib, numpy, regex, sklearn, seaborn*<br/>

 ### <div align="center">Project Overview</div>
 Using the Titanic competition dataset available on Kaggle<sup>1</sup>, I created models to predict which passengers would survive the 1912 sinking of the Titanic.
 The dataset included passenger attributes such as Name, Age, Sex, and Class, as well as information about their trip, such as their Cabin, Embarkment Location, and Ticket Price.
-My top model scored 83% accuracy in cross-validation using a Soft Voting Classifier, which which would put me in the top 5% of Kaggle submissions.<br>
+My top model scored 83% accuracy in cross-validation using a Soft Voting Classifier, which which would put me in the top 5% of Kaggle submissions.
+For a more in-depth look at this analysis, please refer to my [Jupyter Notebook](https://github.com/nphorsley59/Passenger_Survival/blob/master/Predicting_Passenger_Survival.ipynb).<br>

-### <div align="center">Exploratory Data Analysis</div>
+## <div align="center">Exploratory Data Analysis</div>
 ### 1. Explore Data Structure
 I began by learning some basics about the dataset (Figure 1).
 I wanted to know its shape (shape()), its column names (columns()), and its contents (sample(), describe(), info()).<br>